Leaf-Agriculture/docs/docs/301-operations-guide.md

 Get all Leaf Users With this endpoint you can query all information on all your Leaf Users, such as their address, email, credentials, etc. Just hit 'send'.

+### Query Operations by Field
+To query all operations that happened in a specific field (step 2), we first need to create that field (step 1).
+Then, Leaf will automatically detect operations of that field based on the operations' and on the field's coordinates.
+This process usually takes about 30 minutes.

+#### 1. Create Field
+Here we need to specify a leafUserId (that will be the Leaf User owner of that field), a externalId (that will be the name we give to the field) and the geojson geometry of the field (location).
+After creating the field we can query it (step 2)

+#### 2. Get operations' ids by Field
+To query all operations that happened in a specific field, just update the environment variable `field_external_id` to the field id you want to query files.

 [quickstart]: https://github.com/Leaf-Agriculture/Leaf-quickstart-Postman-collection
 [johndeere]: https://medium.com/leaf-agriculture/how-to-use-leafs-api-to-retrieve-machinery-data-from-john-deere-fb1ba331d089
 [climate]: https://medium.com/leaf-agriculture/how-to-use-leafs-api-to-retrieve-machinery-data-from-climate-fieldview-dda921f40291